Japanese star Hana Kimura likely took her own life after relentless trolling. One man who targeted her was just fined $81.

 Before her death, the 22-year-old described on Twitter the frequent online bullying she experienced and alluded to self-harm.
 She told followers that she did not want to “be a human anymore.”
 Strangers would leave messages like: “Die, you’re disgusting, disappear.”

-The man, who has not been publicly identified but is reportedly in his 20s and living in the city of Osaka, posted a string of comments targeting the star, declaring she had an “awful personality,” and writing “when will you die?”
-According to Japanese media he has apologized to the star’s family.
+The man, who has not been publicly identified but is reportedly in his 20s and living in the city of Osaka, posted a string of comments targeting the star, declaring she had an “awful personality” and writing “when will you die?”
+According to Japanese media, he has apologized to the star’s family.

 In “Terrace House: Tokyo,” which started in 2012 and has since been axed, six young people move into a house and are analyzed intensely by studio commentators and viewers as they go about their daily lives without a script.